MicrosoftDocs/winrt-api/windows.foundation.metadata/dualapipartitionattribute.md

 # Windows.Foundation.Metadata.DualApiPartitionAttribute

 ## -description
-Indicates that the type is supported in desktop apps and in Windows Store apps.
+Indicates that the type is supported in desktop apps and in UWP apps.

 ## -remarks